 Brisket is the holy grail of BBQ, and getting it right is a huge notch in your pitmaster belt.
 While there are many ways to flavor a brisket, cooking it properly doesn’t leave quite as much room for experimentation or error.
 Brisket is a muscular, tough cut of meat, so low and slow is the way to go.
-When prepared correctly, a smoked brisket is tender, juicy, and irresistible.
+When prepared correctly on a Traeger grill, a smoked brisket is tender, juicy, and irresistible.

 Trimming the fat is standard procedure with most every cut of brisket.
 If you have the opportunity to examine the meat closely, you want to look for good marbling.
 In many cases briskets are wrapped in tightly sealed bags or packaging, but you can still determine the quality of meat based on its grade.

 Meat is rated on a standard system so consumers know the quality they are buying up front.
 The grades of beef are based on the degree of marbling and the maturity of the animal.
 The grades in order from lowest to highest are select, choice, and prime.
 There are some lesser grades out there but these three are the most universally recognized in grocery stores and butcher shops.
 Select and prime cuts are usually the ones you want to stick to so you know you have a good cut.

 Nearly all BBQ experts will trim their brisket before smoking.
 When you trim the brisket you'll:

 Much of this comes down to personal preference.
 Expect to trim about two pounds away from your brisket before cooking.
 Here's a step-by-step look at trimming brisket.

 1. Start with a cold brisket fat cap facing up and pat the brisket dry with a paper towel.